Nursing department chairperson full time jobs - 23 jobs

 Ohio

-Position Title Faculty and Chair, Department of Specialty Dentistry Position Type Faculty Department Dean's Office - Dentistry Full or Part Time Full Time Pay Grade 5 Information This is a full-time tenured or tenure-track appointment at either the associate professor or professor rank, responsible for continued implementation and integration of the predoctoral curriculum, departmental administration, strategic planning, resource management, and fostering development of faculty.
-The incumbent is expected to provide strong leadership and direct involvement in the department's didactic and clinical education, research, and service missions and will work collaboratively with the Associate Dean of Education & Academic Affairs and with the Associate Dean of Clinical Affairs to ensure that all department/clinical activities are in compliance with the Commission of Dental Accreditation (CODA) standards.
+Position Title Faculty and Chair, Department of Specialty Dentistry Position Type Faculty Department College of Dentistry, Office of the Dean Full or Part Time Full Time Pay Grade 5 Information This is a full-time faculty appointment at the associate professor or professor rank (tenured, tenure-track, or non-tenure track), responsible for continued implementation and integration of the predoctoral curriculum, departmental administration, strategic planning, resource management, and fostering development of faculty.
+The incumbent is expected to provide strong leadership and direct involvement in the department's didactic and clinical education, research, and service missions, and will work collaboratively with the Associate Dean of Education & Academic Affairs and the Associate Dean of Clinical Affairs to ensure that all department and clinical activities remain in compliance with Commission on Dental Accreditation (CODA) standards.

 Principal Functional Responsibilities